Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 # Why you would NOT want to use jp-mining-note
 - You have an existing setup and are happy with it.
-- You want to study only from pre-made decks.
+- You want to study only from pre-made decks
+    (or are not willing to spend the time to import notes into this template).
 - You want to use this template to study something outside of Japanese.
 - You want an extremely minimal template, with little/no javascript.
 - You do not like its overall layout, and are not willing to customize the note to suit your needs.[^1]